Rysio1235/ReZero-Mod/README.md

   - Mac: `cd ~/Library/Application Support/Balatro`
   - Linux (WINE/Proton): `cd ~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro`
 - Download the mod and put it into the mods folder:
-  - Download the latest release of ReZero Mod as a .zip file and extract
+  - Download the latest version of ReZero Mod as a .zip file and extract